tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

   - South America: Brazil, Colombia
 - The conversion factor for units of traffic/bandwidth is 1,000.
 For example, 1 TB = 1,000 GB.
 - A CSS service day is 00:00-23:59 (UTC+08:00).
-- As LEB uses channels with ultra-low latency, its traffic/bandwidth fees are slightly higher than those of LVB.
+- Because LEB uses channels with ultra-low latency, its traffic/bandwidth fees are slightly higher than those of LVB.
 - LEB does not support live streams with B-frames.
-If a pushed stream contains B-frames, the system will remove them in transcoding, which will incur transcoding fees.
+If a pushed stream contains B-frames, the system will remove them through transcoding, which will incur transcoding fees.
-- Playback using browsers only supports the standard WebRTC protocol and does not support AAC.
+- Playback using a browser only supports the standard WebRTC protocol and does not support AAC.
 If a stream pushed contains audio in AAC format, the system will transcode the audio into Opus format, which will incur audio transcoding fees.
-- **Starting from 00:00 (UTC+08:00), January 4, 2022**, CSS has adjusted the daily billing prices and pricing tiers of LEB’s basic services and billed usage outside the Chinese mainland by region instead of at a unified price.
+- **At 00:00 (UTC+08:00), January 4, 2022**, CSS adjusted the daily billing prices and pricing tiers of LEB’s basic services and started billing usage outside the Chinese mainland by region instead of at a unified price.
 For details, see [Notice: CSS to Adjust Prices of Basic Services](https://intl.cloud.tencent.com/document/product/267/43055).

 >!
-> - By default, fees are billed by downstream usage.
-However, upstream usage will also be billed if the ratio of upstream usage to downstream usage is larger than 1:10 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
+>- By default, fees are billed based on downstream usage.
+However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
->- **The same billing method, tiered pricing rules, and billing regions (in/outside the Chinese mainland)** are used for live push and [LVB playback](https://intl.cloud.tencent.com/document/product/267/2818). **Live push has been billed since 00:00 (UTC+08:00), July 1, 2021**.
+>- The billing method, tiered pricing rules, and billing regions (inside/outside the Chinese mainland) for upstream traffic **are the same as** those for [LVB playback traffic](https://intl.cloud.tencent.com/document/product/267/2818). **Upstream traffic has been billed since 00:00 (UTC+08:00), July 1, 2021**.
->- Billing example:
-Take daily bill-by-traffic for example.
-Assume that the total upstream and downstream traffic used in a day are 10 GB and 90 GB respectively, and the highest upstream bandwidth used is 101 Mbps.
-As the ratio of upstream usage to downstream usage is 10:90, which is larger than 1:10, and the peak upstream bandwidth usage is higher than 100 Mbps, the traffic fee would be:
+>- Take the Asia Pacific 1 billing region for example.
+Assume that the total downstream and upstream traffic used in a day are 9 GB and 1 GB respectively, and the highest upstream bandwidth used is 101 Mbps.
+Because the ratio of downstream traffic to upstream traffic is 9:1, which is smaller than 10:1, and the peak upstream bandwidth usage is higher than 100 Mbps, the traffic fee would be:
-Upstream traffic fees + Downstream traffic fees = 0.0417 (USD/GB/Day) x (10 (GB) + 90 (GB)) = 4.17 USD.
+Upstream traffic fees + Downstream traffic fees = 0.1496 (USD/GB/Day) x (9 (GB) + 1 (GB)) = 1.496 USD.